Picturesque New Zealand is rich in natural hot springs, with more than 60 dotted across the country.

 Nestled in a valley thick with native forest, Welcome Flat Hot Pools are quite possibly the most scenic hot springs in New Zealand.

-It’s not the easiest place to get to but if you’re prepared to put in the effort of a 7hr trek, you will be rewarded with a Used to describe something as being awesome or great. of 4 geothermal pools of differing temperature.
+It’s not the easiest place to get to but if you’re prepared to put in the effort of a 7hr trek, you will be rewarded with a choice of 4 geothermal pools of differing temperature.
 There’s a cozy Department of Conservation hut and campsite nearby, so stay overnight and walk back out the next day.

 The Copland Track is 150m inland from the Copland Valley sign on State Highway 6, 26km south of Fox Glacier.